when do you need a cosigner for a car

 What Is a Cosigner?

 A cosigner is a third-party, often a family member or close friend, who agrees to take joint responsibility for paying back a loan.
-The cosigner is obligated to step in and repay the outstanding loan balance if the primary borrower falls behind on, or cannot make the loan payments.
+The cosigner is obligated to step in and repay the outstanding loan balance if the primary borrower falls behind or cannot continue to make the loan payments.

 Adding a cosigner to your car loan application can greatly improve the chances of securing a loan, especially if you have a limited or poor credit history.
-A cosigner provides the lender with additional assurance that the loan will be repaid.
+A cosigner provides the lender with additional assurance that the loan will be repaid but does not have a share of the asset.

 “Co-borrowers are generally people who share expenses and, most times, the asset,” says Ted Lyons, vice president of Financial Services at AAA Northeast.
 “Cosigners are usually added to loan applications to help with limited credit applicants or borrowers who have limited income.
 They are there more to step in should the borrower not pay.”